 Additionally, couples may use marital agreements to decide whether alimony or spousal support is appropriate.
 For example, the Official Code of Georgia Annotated §19-6-8 explicitly permits couples to agree to spousal support in the event of a voluntary separation.
 A marital agreements attorney in Forsyth County could provide assistance for couples seeking to decide spousal support issues.

 Couples generally must first decide if they believe spousal support is appropriate for either individual.
 For example, couples may agree that neither individual would be eligible for alimony in the event of a separation or divorce.
 Such a provision may be appropriate in cases where both individuals have substantial financial reserves and are unlikely to need alimony in the future.

 However, if the couple agrees that spousal support is appropriate, they may then use their marital agreement to allocate alimony payments.
 Depending on the circumstances, they may agree on a specific monthly alimony amount, a lump sum payment, or a specific percentage of income.

 If a couple wishes for their agreement to be more flexible, they could decide on a method of calculating alimony rather than a pre-determined amount.
 Such an agreement may be a good idea if one individual has significantly higher financial resources or greater earning potential than the other.

 Marital agreements often benefit married couples by offering them some control over the future.
 These agreements may help decide complicated issues, such as property distribution, before a separation or divorce occurs, thereby helping many couples avoid future arguments.

-A Forsyth County marital agreements lawyer could review the different kinds of provisions you could put in your agreement.
-They could also help you and your spouse come to a mutual agreement on issues such as spousal support or child support.
+A Forsyth County marital agreements lawyer could review the different kinds of provisions you could put in your document.
+They could also help you and your spouse come to mutual terms on issues such as spousal support or child support.
 If you want to know more about how an agreement could benefit both you and your spouse, call today to speak with our intake team.

 Atlanta Divorce Law Group